Jollokim/Alexnet-edgemaps-vs-RGB/README.md

 ## Context

 This was my last exam project in a the Image Analysis course at Østfold University College.
-This project received the highest possible grade, A.
+This project received the highest possible grade, **A**.

 ## Preparing the python environment
 ### Create the python environment: